solid-contrib/conformance-test-harness/USAGE.md

 ```
 **Note**: Tokens in responses or authorization headers as masked as a security measure.

-There is a special logging category, called `ResultLogger`, which outputs a summary of the results in JSON format at
+There is a special logging category, called `ResultLogger`, which outputs a summary of the results in plain text at
 `INFO` level.
 This is described in the [Reports](#reports) section of this document.

 If you would like the log output in JSON you can enable this in the environment file:
 ```
-quarkus.log.console.json=true
+QUARKUS_LOG_JSON_CONSOLE_ENABLE=true
 ```
+This also adds the results to `ResultLogger` in JSON format.

 ### Other configuration
 #### Parallel testing